-Outsourcing has been around from more than two decades, but it is particularly in the past decade that the Philippines have come to the party and shown phenomenal growth in this industry.
+Outsourcing has been around from more than two decades, but it is mainly in the past decade that the Philippines has come to the party and shown phenomenal growth in this industry.
 It has become one of the top outsourcing destinations in the world, owing to the combination of its highly qualified and cost-competitive workforce and strong government support for investment in outsourcing.

 While the Philippines is today the world leader in voice-based business services (call centres), there are approximately 25 different sectors represented in its information technology and shared services sector, and increasingly these sectors represent knowledge-based, non-voice services.

-Promoting the Philippines as a brand
+Promoting the Philippines as a Brand

-In addition to supporting the Road Map, the Philippine government is building the country brand to promote investment through increased visibility.
-In May 2012 this initiative received a great boost when Manila hosted the Asian Development Bank’s biggest ever annual Board of Governors meeting, with 5,300 participants.
+In addition to supporting the Road Map, the Philippine government is building the country brand to encourage investment through increased visibility.
+In May 2012 this initiative received a significant boost when Manila hosted the Asian Development Bank’s biggest-ever annual Board of Governors meeting, with 5,300 participants.

 “Outsourcing business services to the Philippines helps make American companies more competitive and profitable.
 Profitable companies hire more workers, both here and in the United States.”

 Ever a prominent figure in the promotion of Philippines BPO development, Hernandez has continued to espouse the benefits of outsourcing services in Philippines cities, and more recently, in the country’s rural areas too.
 He spoke at the International Outsourcing Summit in Manila, 7 – 9 October 2012, which focused on how developments in technology and public policy could create new opportunities for the business process outsourcing industry in the Philippines.